Inorganic Chemical Testing Lab Houston TX

 CO — Carbon Monoxide

 Carbon monoxide is collected on 13X molecular sieve sorbent tube at 50 mL/min pump flow.
 The tube is thermally desorbed and CO is analyzed by gas chromatography with thermal conductivity detection (GC-TCD) — not IC.
-CO cannot be collected with the same media used for other inorganic gases.
-Real-time CO monitoring with electrochemical direct-reading instruments is available to supplement personal sampling in confined spaces and for continuous area monitoring.
-GC-TCD detection limit is well below the ACGIH TLV of 25 ppm.
+Specialty in-house method.
+Real-time CO monitoring with electrochemical direct-reading instruments is available to supplement personal sampling.

 Analysis:GC-TCD (not IC)